estruyf/vscode-demo-time/README.md

 Follow these steps to use the presenter view:

 - Run the `Demo Time: Show presenter view` command to open the presenter view.
-- Drag the presenter view tab out of the Visual Studio Code window.
+- The presenter view will open in detached mode.
+If that is not the case, you can drag tab out of the Visual Studio Code window.
 - Once detached, you can move it to another screen.

 ![Presenter view](./assets/presenter-view.png)